 Earn the premier compliance certification for medical office professionals.
 CMCOs are highly trained compliance professionals who understand the role, responsibilities, and tactical skills needed to control risk and lead practice compliance efforts.

-The Certified Medical Compliance Officer addresses the unique compliance concerns in non-hospital health care provider offices.
-This updated course is for current and aspiring Compliance Officers working in small- to mid-sized outpatient medical office settings, home health, hospice, DME, PT clinics, and 3rd party billing companies.
+The Certified Medical Compliance Officer addresses the unique compliance concerns in non-hospital health care provider offices, including small to mid-sized outpatient medical office settings, home health, hospice, DME, PT clinics, and third-party billing companies.

 CMCOs are proficient in the development, implementation, and management of an ongoing compliance program.
 They have advanced compliance knowledge that few medical office professionals have obtained.

-This curriculum has been widely lauded by participants and it is believed to be the most comprehensive, targeted compliance certification program currently available to small and mid-sized health care provider organizations and was recently approved for physician Continuing Medical Education credit.
+The curriculum has received great feedback and is believed to be the most comprehensive, targeted compliance certification program currently available to small and mid-sized health care provider organizations.

 The CMCO Certification training covers every aspect of compliance in an outpatient medical office or facility.
 The training manual is packed with reference materials and resources, and tactical skills needed to develop and maintain a custom program that complies with federal guidelines and fits your unique requirements.
 Equally important, if you are audited, the training provides proof that your organization has taken steps to comply with applicable billing and coding rules.